-We have shown how minimal assumptions about the internal dynamics of space, namely how embeddability in a mathematical space, such as an E^3 or an S^3 , expresses its inherent 3-dimensionality, leads to various predictions ranging from the anisotropy of the speed of light, as expressed in the required generalisation of Maxwell's equations, and which has been repeatedly observed since the Michelson-Morley experiment [5] of 1887, to the derivation of the phenomenon of gravity that follows after we generalise the Schrödinger and Dirac equations.
-This shows that the gravitational acceleration of matter is a quantum effect: it follows from the refraction of quantum waves in the inhomogeneities and time-dependencies of the flowing dynamical space.
+We have shown how minimal assumptions about the internal dynamics of space, namely how embeddability in a mathematical space such as an E^3 or an S^3 , expressing its inherent 3-dimensionality, leads to various predictions ranging from the anisotropy of the speed of light, as expressed in the required generalisation of Maxwell' s equations, and which has been repeatedly observed since the Michelson-Morley experiment [5] of 1887, to the derivation of the phenomenon of gravity that follows after we generalise the Schrödinger and Dirac equations.
+This shows that the gravitational acceleration of matter is a quantum effect: it follows from the refraction of quantum waves in the inhomogeneities and timedependencies of the flowing dynamical space.
 In particular the analysis shows that the acceleration of quantum matter is identical to the convective acceleration of the structured space itself.
 This is a non-trivial result.
 As well in the case of the Dirac equation we derive the spacetime formalism as well as the geodesic description of matter trajectories, but in doing so reveal that the spacetime is merely a mathematical construct.
+We note that the relativistic features of the Dirac equation are consistent with the absolute motion of the wave function in the dynamical 3-space.
+This emphasis yet again that Special Relativity does not require the isotropy of the speed of light, as is often incorrectly assumed.